warlookq3/edx-documentation/en_us/edx_style_guide/source/userinterface.rst

        course sections and subsections at the left side of the **Course** page in the LMS.
 Use "left pane."
    * - dialog box
-     - Do not use dialog alone to refer to the user interface control.
-Do not use modal or modal dialog.
+     - Do not use "dialog" alone to refer to the user interface control.
+Do not use "modal" or "modal dialog".
    * - field
      - A control that accepts user input that is typed or pasted in.
-Use in place of text box.
+Use in place of "text box".
    * - icon
      - A user interface control that has an image for a label instead of text.
        To identify icons, use the mouseover help text as the icon label.
 If the